proinsias/proinsias.github.io/_posts/2017/2017-03-03-Nix-Pid-of-the-current-shell.md

 36609
 ```

-See the `Special Paramaters` section of `man bash` for more details.
+See the `Special Parameters` section of `man bash` for more details.

 Via [jbranchaud/til](https://github.com/jbranchaud/til).